-Platinum printing, despite its great beauty, is now a rare, time consuming and expensive process.
+Platinum printing, despite its great beauty, is now a rare, time consuming and very expensive process.
 Once the favoured printing method by some of the worlds greatest photographers, It all but died out soon after the first world war when platinum metal became difficult to obtain and the cost prohibitive for photographic use.
+After a very brief and sporadic revival, all commercial production of platinum coated paper stopped in the 1930's.

-Prints are made on to paper, hand-coated with platinum and palladium metals instead of the conventional silver, and can only be made by the contact printing method using ultra violet light, which means that the final images are the same size as the original negative.
+Prints are made on to 100% cotton rag paper, hand-coated with platinum and palladium metals instead of the conventional silver.
+They can only be made by the contact printing method using ultra violet light, which means that the final images are the same size as the original negative.

 The tonal range of the material is much longer than conventional silver/gelatin paper, and requires the photographer to visualise the final image in a very different way from making a conventional black and white photograph.
 The process of making the prints is very precise and demanding and allows for little manipulation.
 The original negative has to be correct in every detail if it is to produce a successful print.